jmcook1186/gp-passport-docs/src/devs/passport-gating-guide.md

 Next, you can create a function, `connect`, that will ask a user to open their wallet and allow the app to connect.
 In this context, "connecting" means that the app can see the user's address, account balance, and suggest transactions to approve.

 The way Metamask enables connections to Ethereum is by injecting a `provider` into the website.
 The `provider` exposes an [API](https://docs.metamask.io/guide/ethereum-provider.html) with methods for relaying information to and from Ethereum.
-The default behaviour is for Metamask to route requests made using the `provider` API to Ethereum through its RPC service, Infura, although you can configure it to use any Ethereum node exposing an RPC port.
-To connect a wallet to an app, you need to detect the 'provider' and get the user's accounts.
+The default behaviour is for Metamask to route requests made using the `provider` API to Ethereum through its RPC service, Infura, although you can configure it to use any Ethereum node exposing an RPC port (consider using your own node!).
+To connect a wallet to an app, you need to detect the `provider` and get the user's accounts.

 The `provider` is injected at `window.ethereum`.
 API requests can be sent to this provider by calling the `request` method on the `provider` and passing the API method you want to use.
 This is an asynchronous action, so you need to `await` the result.
 The following single line of code detects the `provider` and requests the user accounts using the [`eth_requestAccounts`](https://docs.metamask.io/guide/rpc-api.html#restricted-methods) method, saving them to the variable `accounts`: